Governance Without the Monolith

 That is a much better conversation.

-Also, it has the minor benefit of actually being useful.
+It also has the minor benefit of actually being useful.

 Activity tells you the process moved.
 Readiness tells you whether the release can proceed.